Crypto On-Ramps and Off-Ramps: What Are They For?

 The main selling point of this type of on-ramp is that your newly purchased coins will go directly to your own personal wallet, and not a custodial exchange wallet, meaning you’ll have full control over your crypto from the moment you buy it.
-If that sounds interesting to you, check out the Paraswap buying service, available through Ledger Live – here, you can pay in fiat and receive your coins direct to your Nano.
+If that sounds interesting to you, check out the Paraswap buying service, available through Ledger Live – here, you can pay in fiat and receive your coins direct to your Ledger device.

 Seamlessly through Ledger Live

 As with any crypto transaction, on-ramping entails a number of considerations that all need to be weighed up, including security, gas fees and the type of wallet your funds are being paid into.

 If you’re using a centralized exchange, for example, you’ll need to use their custodial wallet, which means you’re not in control of your funds – and moving them to a wallet that you fully control is another step that requires your time.

 This is why Ledger offers seamless on-ramping within the Ledger Live ecosystem, via partners MoonPay and Coinify.
 Here, you can easily buy (and sell) crypto using your regular credit card, in conjunction with your Ledger Nano.
 Our coins including BTC, ETH and DOT, as well as a wide variety of DeFi tokens.

 Buying within Ledger Live offers you frictionless transactions and complete control via your own hardware wallet, meaning ease of use even for first time users.
 And, as with all API enabled platforms, the service is fully KYC compliant.